Alien4042x/StealthPointer/README.md

 ## ✨ Features

-- Global hotkeys for hiding/showing the cursor (default: F1 / F2)
+- 🎮 Global hotkeys for hiding/showing the cursor (default: F1 / F2)
-- Customizable hotkeys (Cmd/Ctrl/Alt + any key)
+- 🧩 Customizable hotkeys (supports Cmd / Ctrl / Alt modifiers)
-- Simple and clean macOS menubar integration
+- 🧼 Clean and native macOS menubar integration
+- ⚡ Threaded logic for reliable performance (no timers or delays)
-- Optimized for Wine gaming
+- 🍷 Optimized specifically for Wine / CrossOver games
-- No background processes or daemons – runs only in the menubar
+- 🧘 No background daemons – runs only from the menubar

 ## ⚙️ Usage